Shop Now: On-Store Headless Setup

 Important: This article gives Shop Now: On-Store setup instructions for merchants with headless Shopify stores.

 Headless stores have a custom front-end that is completely separate from its back-end performance.
-In other words, headless stores customize their front-end from scratch to fit their brand, so they use Shopify’s back-end software, but they do not use Shopify’s theme builder to design their stores’ user interfaces (UIs).
+In other words, headless stores customize their front-end from scratch to fit their brand.
+Thus, they use Shopify’s back-end software, but they do not use Shopify’s theme builder to design their stores’ user interfaces (UIs).
+If setting up On-Store with Shopify's theme builder, please refer to this On-Store setup article instead.

-Most of Loop’s interactions with your Shopify store happen through the back end.
-However, merchants using Loop’s Shop Now: On-Store feature must connect Loop to their store’s front end to ensure a seamless customer experience.
+Most of Loop’s interactions with merchants' Shopify stores happen through the back end.
+However, merchants using Loop’s Shop Now: On-Store feature must connect Loop to their store’s front end to ensure a seamless shopper experience.

 In this article: